okta/terraform-provider-okta/website/docs/r/user.html.markdown

 - `old_password` - (Optional) Old user password. **IMPORTANT**: Should be ONLY set in case the password was changed outside the provider.
 After successful password change this field should be removed and `password` field should be used for further changes.

+- `password_inline_hook` (Optional) Specifies that a Password Import Inline Hook should be triggered to handle verification of the user's password the first time the user logs in.
+This allows an existing password to be imported into Okta directly from some other store.
+When updating a user with a password hook the user must be in the `STAGED` status.
+The `password` field should not be specified when using Password Import Inline Hook.

 - `recovery_question` - (Optional) User password recovery question.